Create-Schematics/Create-Schematics/README.md

 ## Talk To Us

-Have any questions, want to request a feature or founda bug?
+Have any questions, want to request a feature or found a bug?
 You can either submit it here on GitHub, or on our Discord Server

 [![Discord][1]][2]